c-MM/dehydrated-deb/README.md

-# letsencrypt.sh debian packaging script
+# dehydrated debian packaging script
-Scripts and files to produce preconfigured debian packages for the let's encrypt project on the basis of letsencrypt.sh
+Scripts and files to produce preconfigured debian packages for the let's encrypt project on the basis of dehydrated

-Many thanks to https://github.com/lukas2511/letsencrypt.sh which provides a small lightweight bash and curl script for let's encrypt
+Many thanks to https://github.com/lukas2511/dehydrated which provides a small lightweight bash and curl script for let's encrypt

 ## Usage